 Human evolution, for whatever reason, removed a lot of hair from men and women compared to our primate ancestors.
-But, men didn’t lose all of it, especially as they get older.
-Forty years, ago chest hair was the rage in men, but it’s now the 21st century.
+But, men didn’t lose all of it, and a lot of men are pretty hairy, and we get hairier as we get older.
+Forty years, ago chest hair was the rage in men, but in 2017, things are a little different.

 So, shaving chest hair, yes or no, is a valid question.

-For the longest time, we have suggested shaving your chest if you want to date beautiful women, especially younger ones.
+For many years, we’ve suggested shaving your chest, especially if you want to date younger, more beautiful women.
 However, recently many writers suggest that chest hair is coming back in style.

 We still suggest shaving your chest hair if possible, or at least manicuring it.
 If you keep chest hair, shave your back, shoulder, and upper arm (biceps/triceps) hair.
 What follows are some of the reasons why we think you should shave.

 First, shaving chest hair seems to be the norm in the popular culture, at least for the hot guys.
 Look at the men on television, in the movies, and in ads.
 They almost all, if they’re shirtless, have no chest hair.
 Even with shirts, there’s often no chest hair (or even upper arm hair) sticking out.
 The only time you see hairy guys is if they’re overweight, lower type characters being made fun of.

 While popular culture shouldn’t be the only factor when thinking of shaving chest hair, you have to consider it.
 Showing up to the local pool or beach with a hairy chest and back these days is the equivalent of showing up with a mullet as your haircut.
 It looks out of date.
 So, ignore popular trends at your own peril, especially if you’re after younger women.